Mikhail Kutuzov: Appointment as supreme commander

 When Napoleon invaded Russia in 1812, Michael Andreas Barclay de Tolly (then Minister of War), with his army being outnumbered 2:1, chose to follow the scorched earth principle and retreat rather than to risk a major battle.
 His strategy aroused grudges among most of the generals and soldiers.
 As Alexander after the Battle of Smolensk had to choose a new general, there was only one choice: Kutuzov.
 He was popular among the troops mainly because he was Russian (most of the generals commanding Russian troops at that time were foreign), he was brave, had proven himself in battle, strongly believed in the Russian Orthodox Church, and he looked out for the troops' well-being.
 The nobles and clergy also regarded Kutuzov highly.
 Therefore, when Kutuzov was appointed commander-in-chief on the 17th and joined the army on 29 August 1812 at Tsaryovo-Zaymishche, Russians supported his appointment.
 Only Alexander, repulsed by Kutuzov's physique and irrationally holding him responsible for the defeat at Austerlitz, did not celebrate Kutuzov's commission.
 The day before he left he met with Madame de Stael, a strong opponent of Napoleon.
+Although Kutuzov favoured Barclay's Fabian strategy, he believed that the lack of confrontation with the French army was demoralising to both the Russian state and the army.
+Therefore, Kutuzov prepared for a battle at the village of Borodino, 70 miles west of Moscow.